Richard Woodville, 1st Earl Rivers: Marriage and courtly career

 Woodville followed his father into service with the Duke of Bedford.
 In 1433 the Duke had married the 17-year-old Jacquetta of Luxembourg; she was the Duke's second wife and he was significantly older and in ill health.
 She was required to seek permission from King Henry VI before she could remarry, but in March 1437 it was revealed that she had secretly married Richard Woodville who was far below her in rank and not considered a suitable husband for the lady still honoured as the king's aunt.
 The couple were fined £1000, but the sum was remitted in October of the same year.

 Despite this inauspicious start, the married couple soon prospered, thanks mainly to Jacquetta's continuing prominence within the royal family.
 She retained her rank and dower as Duchess of Bedford, which initially provided an income of between £7000 and £8000 per year, though over the years this amount diminished as a result of territorial losses in France and collapsing royal finances in England.
 Richard Woodville was honoured with military ranks, in which he proved himself a capable soldier.

 Further honours for both came when Henry VI married Margaret of Anjou, whose uncle was Jacquetta's brother-in-law (Jacquetta's sister Isabelle married Margaret of Anjou's paternal uncle Charles du Maine).
 The Woodvilles were among those chosen to escort the bride to England, and the family benefited further through this double connection to the royal family.
 Sir Richard was raised to the rank of Baron Rivers in 1448.
-Therefore their children would grow up enjoying considerable privilege and material comfort.
+Therefore their children grew up enjoying considerable privilege and material comfort.